jwl-7/c0de_gr1nd/python_explanations/online_median.md

 # Compute the Median of Online Data
-You want to compute the running median of a sequence of numbers.
-The sequence is presented to you in a streaming fashion&mdash;you cannot back up to read an earlier value, and you need to output the median after reaching in each new element.
+Given a running sequence of numbers, compute the running median after each new element.

-Design an algorithm for computing the running median of a sequence.

 ## Examples
 ```